jsbien/glyph-miner/INSTALL.md

 One port is needed to access the system, we use here 9090.
-Another one is used for the internal communication between the system components, we use for this purpose the same port 9090 [not yet fully tested, earlier the port 9091 was used].
-Bothe can be changes, see below.
+Another one is used for the internal communication between the system components, we use for this purpose  9091.
+Both can be changes, see below.

 ### Required Packages
 First, make sure you have the following packages installed on your system: